 My other child gets “Quality Time” too.
 Same rules apply for both kids.

-Often when you’re parenting a strong-willed child, the other child(ren) get ignored.
-I can’t count how many times over those difficult years, yes years, when I said I feel sorry for my other child because all of my energy went to my youngest.
+Often when you’re the parent of a strong-willed child, the other child(ren) get ignored.
+I can’t count how many times over those difficult years, yes years, when I felt sorry for my other child because all of my energy went to my youngest.

-I’d get so caught up in my youngest’s outbursts, that it wouldn’t be until after my youngest would calm down, that I would notice the effect it had on my other child.
+I’d get so caught up in my youngest’s outbursts, it wouldn’t be until after my youngest would calm down, I would notice the effect it had on my other child.

 The “easy” kids are quiet and in the background.
 All of your attention focuses on the other child.
 This one-on-one time gives you a great excuse to force yourself to focus on all of your children.

 When we first begin “Quality Time”, I ask my children where they want to talk then ask if they have anything to talk about.
 Usually, they do.